onkelbeh/HomeAssistantRepository/README.md

 I have Home Assistant running on a virtual X64 box, 4GB RAM, 4 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 10GB Disk from a small FC SAN (HP MSA).
 Recorder writes to a separate mariadb machine, currently 10.3.16 without problems.

-Most of my devices are still connected via Eclipse Mosquitto (https://mosquitto.org/), i use the stable version coming with the original distribution (1.5.6), no SSL inside my isolated IOT Vlan, so no need to upgrade.
+Some of my devices are still connected via Eclipse Mosquitto (https://mosquitto.org/), i use the stable version coming with the original distribution (1.6.7), no SSL inside my isolated IOT Vlan, so no need to upgrade.
 Along MQTT i am actively using (and therefore testing) the following platforms/components:
 * some (~9) Z-Wave devices, mostly Fibaro Roller Shutter 3 with a ZMEEUZB1 Stick connected to my VM with ser2net, socat & OpenZWave.
+I would not by the Fibaro stuff anymore, because of their firmware policy.
+You need to have their expensive gateway to make an update.
+The cheap chinese stuff would do it better.
   - in the vm run `socat pty,link=/dev/ttyUSB0,raw,user=homeassistant,group=dialout,mode=777 tcp:[ip of usbhost]:3333`
   - at the usb host run `ser2net` with `3333:raw:0:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`
 * a bunch of OneWire and I2C Sensors (mostly via MQTT) and